-Minister of State for Power, Works and Housing, Mustapha Baba, who disclosed this on Monday in Jalingo, said the measure would help the the bank to adequately cater for the rising mortgage finance needs of workers.
+The Minister of State for Power, Works and Housing, Mustapha Baba, who disclosed this on Monday in Jalingo, said that the measure would help the bank to adequately cater for the rising mortgage finance needs of workers.

 Mr. Baba spoke while inaugurating the ministerial pilot housing scheme project, financed by the Federal Mortgage Bank in the Taraba capital.